Beo-Coder/muehki-gds1porsche/README.md

 #### Calibration
 It will calibrate your axis settings.
 Set the minimum position of the axis, this is the position where the output of the axis is the smallest.
-Same with maximum.
+Same with the maximum.
 If the center position is not calibrated, the center position is automatically set to the midpoint between minimum and maximum.
-If the center is calibrated one half of the calibration curve can be shorter/longer than the other.
+If the center is calibrated, one half of the calibration curve can be shorter/longer than the other.

 #### Modes